EVER WONDERED ABOUT GOD

 Stephen Hawking developed theories that predicted that the universe began its expansion from an ‘initial singularity’, an infinitely small, dense, and hot point, some 14 billion years ago and the universe has been expanding since.
 All-time, space, energy and matter had its origin at this moment.

 In 2003, physicists Borde, Guth and Vilekin published a widely accepted theory that there was a cosmic beginning.

 The universe started out of nothing, the Big Bang.

 Space, matter, time did to exist before this moment.

 Something/Someone must have set the Big Bang off.

-His ‘Kalam Cosmological Argument’ states that if the universe had a beginning to its existence, and if everything that begins to exist has a cause (nothing appears into existence without a cause), then the universe too must have a cause but can’t be space time and matter bound as it did not exist before the Big Band.
+Craig's ‘Kalam Cosmological Argument’ states that if the universe had a beginning to its existence, and if everything that begins to exist has a cause (nothing appears into existence without a cause), then the universe too must have a cause but can’t be space, time and matter bound as it did not exist before the Big Bang.
 So, the cause must be outside space, matter and time and decided to cause the Big Bang; Only a spaceless, timeless, immaterial, powerful, personal, intelligent being outside space, time and matter can therefore explain the known universe and origin.

 The chances for life to have developed in this universe is infinitesimally small, incredibly improbable.

 Eg. gravity.
 If one part in 1040 was different ( that is if the value of gravity differed 1 part in 10 000 000 000 000 000 000 000 000 000 000 000 000 000) from what it is, the universe as we know it would not be possible.
 And so are about 30 fundamental numbers so exact that the tiniest fluctuation from their actual number and life would have been impossible.

 Fred Hoyle, atheist; ‘A common-sense interpretation of the facts suggests that a super-intellect has monkeyed with physics, as well as chemistry and biology …’